guestdaniel/EfferentModel_GuestFarhadiCarney2026/src/mex/README.txt

 Changes to the MATLAB/Mex model code are documented here, while changes to the model code itself are documented in separately in the main model code in `model_changelog.txt`.

+- 8/25/2025, DRG
+  Updated the MATLAB wrapper to be up-to-date with the most recent versions of the efferent model C code and the Julia wrapper.
+The primary changes are the removal of the IC pathway (it is still in the C code, but does not contribute to responses in the efferent system at the moment) and simplifications to how cross-channel gain control is implemented.
+More detail can be found in the model changelog.

 - 5/31/2024, DRG
   Removed references to `scale_dbspl`, an external function that is not